icy/fortune-vn/README.md

 $ strfile -c "%" fortune
 ```

-New file `fortune-vn.dat` will be created and you can use them as below
+New file `fortune-vn.dat` will be created and you can use them:

 ```
 $ fortune fortune-vn